Cannabis concentrate

-Legally produced concentrates for retail sale in legalized U.S. states are often packaged in small lip-balm sized containers.
+Legally produced concentrates for retail sale in legalized U.S. states are often packaged in small lip balm-sized containers.

+Legal status

 Colorado

 In Colorado, the Marijuana Enforcement Division (MED) regulates almost every facet of the cannabis seed-to-sale process.
 There are heavy regulations on the containers that hold the concentrate: containers must be child-resistant, opaque, and have a multitude of legal text warning the consumer of the risks of consumption.
 MED also regulates the creation or extraction of cannabis extract.